A COUNTRY WHERE

 This is a conceptual tool that promotes the identification of actors, sections, moments, strategies, methodologies, and thematic components related to the job market access of populations that are traditionally excluded from it.

-This model puts forward an integral view of the system, and seeks to attack the barriers that prevent these populations’ access and permanence in the job market.
+This model puts forward an integral view of the system, and seeks to attack the barriers that prevent these population from accessing and remain in the job market.

 These gaps were not only identified through direct contact with the people, but also through a systemic analysis of the territorial barriers in the education and job ecosystems, of the guidelines, and of political actions in the legal framework.